App-vNext/Polly/docs/pipelines/resilience-pipeline-registry.md

 ## Usage

 To register pipeline builders, use the `TryAddBuilder(...)` method.
 This method accepts a callback argument that configures an instance of `ResiliencePipelineBuilder` for the pipeline being defined.
 The registry supports both generic and non-generic resilience pipelines.

+> [!NOTE]
+> Please note that you do not have to call the `Build` method after you have set up your pipeline on the `builder` parameter of the `TryAddBuilder`.
+You can call the `Build` if you want but it is not necessary.

 Here's an example demonstrating these features: